 Most of Turkmenistan is made up of the Karakum Desert.
-Hence, the temperatures in Ashgabat in the summer go up to 50° C, making travel really difficult.
+Hence, the temperatures in Ashgabat in the summer go up to 50° C, making traveling very difficult.
 What makes things even worse is that most Turkmen leave their gas stoves burning 24/7.
 Why?
 As you may or may not know, Turkmenistan is a country that has an abundance of gas, which is free for all citizens.
 However, lighters and matches aren’t.
-Apparently, that’s enough reason to have your stove burning all the time.
+Apparently, that’s enough of a reason to have your stove burning all the time.

 Don’t underestimate the curfew